What is The Best Antivirus for 2017?

-It seems you spend your life connected to the rest of the world via your computer.
-Emails, billing, proposals, contacts, your whole life is on your computer.
-If a virus or malware corrupted your computer’s data it would take a long time to rebuild that information cache.
+Emails, billing, proposals, contacts - your whole life is on your computer.
+If a virus or malware corrupted your computer’s data, it would take a long time to rebuild that information cache.

 Any antivirus application worth its disk space will also be able to reliably clean your system when it finds a virus or malware.

-In this article, I will share with you my humble opinion on three excellent apps that will do a great job of protecting you and your precious computer from attack by the bad actors of the world.
+In this article, I will share my humble opinion on 3 excellent apps that will do a great job of protecting you and your precious computer from attack by the bad actors of the world.

 Bitdefender Antivirus Plus 2017

-Bitdefender Antivirus Plus 2017 is the top choice of a number of computer-related publications, mainly for the excellent job it does rooting out and defending against viruses, malware, and ransomware.
+Bitdefender Antivirus Plus 2017 is the top choice of numerous computer-related publications, mainly for the superb job it does rooting out and defending against viruses, malware and ransomware.

-One particularly nice feature about Bitdefender is that its installer immediately downloads the latest version of the app and the related virus definition files, ensuring your computer is protected from the get go.
+A particularly nice feature about Bitdefender is that its installer immediately downloads the latest version of the app and the related virus definition files, ensuring your computer is protected from the get-go.

-A one-year subscription for Bitdefender costs $39.99, although the company occasionally offers substantial discounts when you purchase and download the app directly from the Bitdefender website.
+A 1-year subscription for Bitdefender costs $39.99, although the company occasionally offers substantial discounts when you purchase and download the app directly from the Bitdefender website.

-In addition to an excellent antivirus scanner, and excellent real-time protection, Bitdefender offers anti-phishing protection.
-The feature protects you from websites that attempt to impersonate PayPal, Facebook, Yahoo, and other websites where you might be required to login.
+In addition to an excellent antivirus scanner and comprehensive real-time protection, Bitdefender provides anti-phishing protection.
+This feature protects you from websites that attempt to impersonate PayPal, Facebook, Yahoo and other websites where you might be required to log in.

-The Windows version of Bitdefender also offers a vulnerability scan which checks your PC for missing updates, outdated browser versions, and other problems, such as security-hole ridden Java applets.
+The Windows version of Bitdefender also features a vulnerability scan, which checks your PC for missing updates, outdated browser versions and other problems, such as security-hole-ridden Java applets.

 Kaspersky Anti-Virus is another antivirus app that comes highly recommended by many PC publications.
-The app offers speedy full system scans, and doesn’t eat up too many of your PC’s valuable CPU cycles and RAM.
+The app provides quick full-system scans and doesn’t eat up too many of your PC’s valuable CPU cycles and RAM.

-Kaspersky also offers some nifty bonus features, such as an on-screen keyboard that can be used to enter passwords and other types of sensitive information with no fear of keyboard logging apps or devices stealing the info you enter.
+Plus, Kaspersky offers some nifty bonus features, such as an on-screen keyboard that can be used to enter passwords and other types of sensitive information, with no fear of keyboard-logging apps or devices stealing the info you enter.

 Avast Free Antivirus 2017

-While the two previous antivirus packages were pay-for-play solutions which offered free trials, you will still be required to pay for them eventually.
-So, I also wanted to include a free virus defense solution for those of you on limited budgets.
+While the two previous antivirus packages offered free trials, you would still be required to pay for them eventually.
+So, I also wanted to include a free virus-defense solution for those of you on limited budgets.

-Avast Free Antivirus 2017 is an excellent way to defend your Windows or Mac PC from viruses and other threats without paying out a portion of your hard-earned bank balance.
-While Avast also offers a paid version of its protection, the free version does a quite good job of offering up basic virus protection for your machine.
+Using Avast Free Antivirus 2017 is an excellent way to defend your Windows or Mac PC from viruses and other threats without paying out a portion of your hard-earned bank balance.
+While Avast also offers a paid version of its protection, the free version does quite a good job of providing basic virus protection for your machine.

-While offering excellent protection from the nasty computer viruses of the world, Avast Free also includes a password manager, a secure web browser, and a network security manager.
-All of these options are usually found only in the premium pay to play versions of competitor’s virus protection.
+While featuring impressive protection from the nasty computer viruses of the world, Avast Free also includes a password manager, a secure web browser and a network security manager.
+All of these options are usually found only in the premium pay-to-play versions of competitors’ virus protection.

 It should be noted that when Avast is installed, it offers to install the Google Chrome browser on your machine, as well as the Google Toolbar in any other browsers you may have installed.
-It also will make Google your default search site.
-You can opt out, if this bothers you.
+It will make Google your default search site as well.
+You can opt out if this bothers you.

-Avast does an excellent job of protecting PCs from malware, via a feature called CyberCapture.
-Avast maintains a large database of both good and bad files that have been discovered online from around the world.
+Avast does an excellent job of protecting PCs from malware via a feature called CyberCapture.
+Avast maintains an extensive database of both good and bad files that have been discovered online from around the world.
 If a file is one that has not been seen before, Avast blocks it from launching.

-Avast’s phishing protection works quite well, protecting users from falling for well-crafted fake versions of such sites as PayPal, Yahoo, Google, and others.
-The app also includes a Wi-Fi Inspector that checks Wi-Fi hotspots for security issues.
-This is a handy feature for anyone that hangs out at the local coffee shop to use the free Wi-Fi.
+Avast’s phishing protection works quite well, protecting users from falling for well-crafted fake versions of such sites as PayPal, Yahoo, Google and others.
+The app also includes a Wi-Fi Inspector that checks Wi-Fi hotspots for security issues, which is a handy feature for anyone who hangs out at the local coffee shop to use the free Wi-Fi.

-Avast also offers a simple password manager, using a master password to protect all of your website and app passwords.
-The app will offer advice on the strength of a proposed password, and will also autofill passwords for websites visited in supported browsers.
+In addition, Avast provides a simple password manager, using a master password to protect all of your website and app passwords.
+The app will provide advice on the strength of a proposed password, and will also autofill passwords for websites visited in supported browsers.

 Avast offers free antivirus for both Windows and Mac PCs, as well as security apps for Android and iOS devices.
 For more information, visit the Avast website.